ovidiuf/playground/jee/ejb/stateless-via-jndi/README.md

 # Stateless EJB Example via JNDI

 A simple stateless that can be invoked into from a wrapper servlet.
+The EJB and the servlet are deployed as separated JBoss modules.

 The EJB bean reference is looked up by the servlet in JNDI.